Public Survey #2 - available until May 15!

 The City extends a big thank you to everyone who participated in the public survey that occurred in August and September 2016.
-A total of 159 people completed the survey, which asked residents about how they participate in the local food system, challenges they've encountered, and interests in future pursuits.
-Read what people had to say in the document below.
-Stay tuned for more engagement activities coming this spring!
+A total of 159 people completed the survey, which asked residents about how they participate in the local food system, challenges they've encountered with policies and regulations, and interests for future food pursuits.
+Read what people had to say in the document linked below.

 With financial support from the Canada-Yukon Growing Forward 2 Fund, the City is moving forward with developing a Local Food & Urban Agriculture Strategy.
 The strategy will provide recommendations that support greater self-sufficiency for a stronger local food economy.
 Having a more accessible local food system will help to increase food security for residents, promote local capacity, and generate economic benefits that stay within our community.